Granular gases under resetting: Theory

 The survival probability $\Psi(t)$ is defined as the probability that no resetting event occurs between zero and $t$,

-We now perform Monte Carlo (MC) simulations of a granular system with resetting.
-Initially, the evolution of granular temperature occurs according to Haff's law (Eq.~\ref{Thaff}).
-If the resetting event occurs at a constant rate $r$, the granular temperature takes the initial value $T_0=1$.
+We perform computer simulations using both event-driven MD simulations (described in Section IV) and simple MC simulations.
+In the latter, the granular temperature evolves initially according to Haff's law (Eq.~\ref{Thaff}).
+If the resetting event takes place at a constant rate $r$, the granular temperature takes the initial value $T_0=1$.
 Subsequently, it starts to decrease again.
-A typical evolution of such a system is illustrated in Fig.~\ref{Gr2}.
-After calculating the average over $N\gg 1$ systems with such an evolution, we obtain the average granular temperature $\left\langle T(t)\right\rangle$, as depicted in Fig.~\ref{GTres}.
+The typical evolution of a granular system with a resetting rate $r=2$ is shown in Fig.~\ref{Gr2}.